psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 security, privacy, governance, and operational review.
 ---

+## Internal Concept Validation Criteria

+The High-Security Facility Concept should be reviewed against explicit criteria before it is presented for external review.

+This review assesses conceptual coherence, clarity, consistency, traceability, and completeness.
+It is not a technical certification, operational test, security assessment, or confirmation that the concept is ready for deployment.

+### Conceptual Coherence

+Review whether:

+- the core problem is clearly defined
+- the concept addresses the stated problem
+- the architectural principles support the stated purpose
+- the main sections are internally consistent
+- the conclusions follow from the described material
+- assumptions are distinguishable from observations

+### Scope and Boundaries

+Review whether:

+- scope and non-scope are explicit
+- assumptions are documented
+- trust boundaries are identified
+- physical, digital, human, and organizational boundaries are distinguished
+- implementation claims are avoided
+- the document remains consistent with its conceptual status

+### Continuity Logic

+Review whether:

+- identity continuity is defined
+- relevant context preservation is explained
+- state reconstruction is addressed
+- session transitions are considered
+- human–AI handoff is described
+- continuity does not depend on unrestricted access or permanent connectivity
+- uncertainty is visible when context is incomplete or conflicting

+### Failure and Degradation Handling

+Review whether:

+- loss of connectivity is addressed
+- missing context is addressed
+- conflicting context is addressed
+- identity uncertainty is addressed
+- partial system failure is addressed
+- loss of human availability is addressed
+- degraded operation is defined
+- recovery conditions are described
+- transitions between operating modes are visible

+### Security and Trust

+Review whether:

+- trust boundaries are clearly described
+- identity is separated from authorization
+- recommendation is separated from approval and execution
+- external information is treated cautiously
+- human oversight is included
+- sensitive actions require appropriate review
+- auditability and traceability are considered

+### Terminology and Positioning

+Review whether:

+- “concept” is used consistently
+- “proof of concept” is used accurately
+- conceptual claims are separated from observed results
+- implementation, deployment, and operational language is avoided unless supported
+- the document does not imply certification or production readiness
+- the High-Security Facility Concept is not described as an operational facility

+### Documentation Quality

+Review whether:

+- the document is understandable without verbal explanation
+- headings follow a logical order
+- terminology is used consistently
+- limitations remain visible
+- source material and assumptions are traceable
+- links and references are correct
+- the metadata accurately reflects the document

+### Reproducibility of the Method

+Review whether:

+- the consolidation process can be understood by another person
+- source material is identified
+- classification is explainable
+- deduplication is explainable
+- the resulting Memory Bank structure can be recreated conceptually
+- the method could be applied to another long-running project

+## Internal Review Questions

+The internal review should ask:

+1. Can an external reader understand the concept without additional verbal explanation?
+2. Can the reader distinguish concept, proof of concept, and implementation?
+3. Are the core architectural principles identifiable?
+4. Are the main assumptions visible?
+5. Are important uncertainties acknowledged?
+6. Are failure and degradation scenarios included?
+7. Is human authority clearly separated from AI assistance?
+8. Are there contradictions between sections?
+9. Could any statement be interpreted as an unsupported implementation claim?
+10. What information would an external reviewer still need?

+## Review Result Categories

+Each criterion should receive one of the following results:

+- `Pass`
+- `Pass with clarification`
+- `Needs revision`
+- `Not yet assessable`

+## Findings

+Record findings under the following categories:

+- strengths
+- unclear areas
+- missing information
+- terminology issues
+- security concerns
+- governance concerns
+- unsupported assumptions
+- recommended changes

+## Conceptual Status

+This activity assesses the internal coherence and documentation quality of the concept.

+It does not validate a real facility, deployed system, production architecture, security certification, commercial opportunity, or operational performance.

+## Acceptance Criteria

+- [ ] Internal validation areas are documented.
+- [ ] Scope and non-scope are included.
+- [ ] Continuity logic is included.
+- [ ] Failure and degradation handling is included.
+- [ ] Security, trust, and human oversight are included.
+- [ ] Terminology and positioning are reviewed.
+- [ ] Documentation quality is included.
+- [ ] Reproducibility is considered.
+- [ ] Review result categories are defined.
+- [ ] The activity is clearly described as conceptual validation.
+- [ ] No implementation or operational claims are made.
+---

+## External Review Preparation

+The High-Security Facility Concept may be presented to an external partner for independent review at a later stage.

+This section defines the possible review material and questions.
+It does not mean that an external review has taken place or that the concept has been approved, certified, validated, or recommended for implementation.

+### Purpose of External Review

+A possible external review would assess:

+- conceptual coherence
+- relevance to high-security and restricted environments
+- technical plausibility
+- security assumptions
+- trust boundaries
+- continuity logic
+- failure and degradation handling
+- human oversight
+- privacy and governance requirements
+- possible implementation challenges
+- information missing from the current concept

+### Proposed Review Package

+A future review package may contain:

+1. this High-Security Facility Concept case document;
+2. the proof-of-concept README;
+3. a short concept summary;
+4. the documented scope and non-scope;
+5. the core architectural principles;
+6. the trust-boundary description;
+7. the failure and degradation scenarios;
+8. the internal concept validation criteria;
+9. the known limitations; and
+10. specific questions for the external reviewer.

+The package should contain only the information necessary for the intended review.

+### Proposed Review Questions

+An external reviewer may be asked:

+1. Is the concept internally coherent?
+2. Is the described problem relevant to high-security environments?
+3. Are the trust boundaries sufficiently clear?
+4. Are the continuity assumptions realistic?
+5. Are the failure and degradation scenarios sufficiently addressed?
+6. Which claims require technical evidence?
+7. Which controls would be required before any future pilot?
+8. Which privacy and governance questions must be answered?
+9. What would be required to define a safe and limited evaluation?
+10. What are the strongest reasons not to proceed?
+11. Which parts of the concept may be reusable in other environments?
+12. What information is missing for an informed assessment?

+### Reviewer Context

+Before sharing the material, the following should be considered:

+- whether an NDA is appropriate
+- whether personal or confidential information should be removed
+- whether repository access should be restricted
+- whether the reviewer needs the complete repository or selected documents
+- whether the reviewer’s role and organization are verified
+- whether feedback may be published
+- how confidential feedback should be stored

+### Expected Review Output

+A written review should, where possible, identify:

+- overall assessment
+- strengths
+- unclear areas
+- missing information
+- technical concerns
+- security concerns
+- privacy concerns
+- governance concerns
+- implementation risks
+- recommended next steps
+- recommendation to continue, revise, restrict, pause, or terminate

+### Review Status

+External review has not yet taken place.

+No external partner has approved, certified, validated, or recommended the concept unless this is documented separately and supported by explicit evidence.

+### Conceptual Status

+Preparing an external review package does not establish implementation readiness, operational validity, commercial viability, or security certification.

+It only prepares the concept for possible independent assessment.

 ## The Original Problem

 The project developed over multiple AI sessions and gradually became more